 A discussion of positions or devices used for anesthesia administration, positions for cardiopulmonary resuscitation (CPR), and positions that are preferred or modified for specific procedures are outside the scope of this document.
 Recommendations for patient moving and handling, transport, transfer, and fall prevention are also outside of the scope of this document.
-Guidance for preventing deep vein thrombosis (DVT) is outside of the scope of this document;

-however, because some mechanical methods of DVT prophylaxis are inherently associated with patient positioning, guidance is provided relative to the use of mechanical DVT prophylaxis in combination with specific positions.
+Guidance for preventing deep vein thrombosis (DVT) is outside of the scope of this document; however, because some mechanical methods of DVT prophylaxis are inherently associated with patient positioning, guidance is provided relative to the use of mechanical DVT prophylaxis in combination with specific positions.
 Guidance related to positioning for robotic procedures is included with the relevant recommendation.
 There are a vast variety of surgical positions and of positioning equipment and devices, and it would not be possible to address them all in this document; therefore, the information in this guideline is limited to the most commonly used positions and positioning equipment and devices.

-Positioning patients is one of the most important tasks performed by perioperative personnel^{1,2} and is the responsibility of all members of the surgical team.2-5 The goals of patient positioning include
+Positioning patients is one of the most important tasks performed by perioperative personnel and is the responsibility of all members of the surgical team.2-5 The goals of patient positioning include

-- providing exposure of the surgical site6; - maintaining the patient's comfort and privacy; - providing access to intravenous (IV) lines and monitoring equipment; - allowing for optimal ventilation by maintaining a patent airway and avoiding constriction or pressure on the chest or abdomen; - maintaining circulation and protecting muscles, nerves, bony prominences, joints, skin, and vital organs from injury; - observing and protecting fingers, toes, and genitals; and - stabilizing the patient to prevent unintended shifting or movement.
+- providing exposure of the surgical site; - maintaining the patient's comfort and privacy; - providing access to intravenous (IV) lines and monitoring equipment; - allowing for optimal ventilation by maintaining a patent airway and avoiding constriction or pressure on the chest or abdomen; - maintaining circulation and protecting muscles, nerves, bony prominences, joints, skin, and vital organs from injury: - observing and protecting fingers, toes, and genitals; and - stabilizing the patient to prevent unintended shifting or movement.

-Positioning the patient is a team effort that includes the perioperative registered nurse (RN), the anesthesia professional, the surgeon, and other perioperative personnel (eg, first assistants, assistive personnel). ^{1,5,7-9} As patient advocates, perioperative team members are responsible for maintaining the patient's autonomy, dignity, and privacy and for representing the patient's interests throughout the procedure.
-10 Some elements of patient positioning are core to anesthesia practice; therefore, the ability of the perioperative team to support the activities of the anesthesia professional is essential.
+Positioning the patient is a team effort that includes the perioperative registered nurse (RN), the anesthesia professional, the surgeon, and other perioperative personnel (eg, first assistants, assistive personnel).
+1,5,7-9 As patient advocates, perioperative team members are responsible for maintaining the patient's autonomy, dignity, and privacy and for representing the patient's interests throughout the procedure.
+Some elements of patient positioning are core to anesthesia practice; therefore, the ability of the perioperative team to support the activities of the anesthesia professional is essential.
 All perioperative team members involved in positioning activities are responsible for

-- understanding the physiologic changes that occur during operative and other invasive procedures 9.11-14: - evaluating the patient's risk for injury based on an assessment of identified needs and the planned operative or invasive procedure^{9,13}; - anticipating the surgeon's requirements for surgical access; - gathering positioning equipment and devices; - using positioning equipment and devices correctly; - monitoring the patient during the procedure1;
+- understanding the physiologic changes that occur during operative and other invasive procedures9,11-14; - evaluating the patient's risk for injury based on an assessment of identified needs and the planned operative or invasive procedure; - anticipating the surgeon's requirements for surgical access; - gathering positioning equipment and devices;